Redesign of Loon Kayak, 2015 (by Mat Cardinali, IDSA)

 IDSA mourns the loss of Edward J. Zagorski, FIDSA from Cerro Gordo, IL.
 The author of Get Ten Eagles(2011) and a widely admired industrial design educator, Ed was inducted into IDSA's Academy of Fellows in 1979 and received the IDSA Education Award in 1989.
 Ed passed away on January 10, 2021 at age 99 ¼.

 We have an exciting and comprehensive schedule of events and programming slated to span the entire year of 2021.
 This is all on top of the local activity you can expect from our Chapter communities across the country.
 Below you'll find key dates and links to more information on each of our major programs for 2021.
-Due to the ongoing COVID-19 pandemic, all IDSA programming produced by the national IDSA office will be conducted virtually until further notice.
+(For advertising opportunities, view the IDSA Media Kit.)

 Verena Papecke-Hjeltness, IDSA (Education Director) has created a quick survey for industrial design students and educators to shed light on what ID education has been like since spring break of 2020.
 Take the survey here to share your story, experience, and ideas for how to re-frame our learning and teaching environment, and read on for more from Verena on a most unusual year.